KwatMDPhD/Note/name.md

 Name keyword arguments `ke_`.

+## Function

-Name functions that return or update numbers `number`.
+Name ones that return or update numbers `number`.

-Name functions that return or update indices `index`.
+Name ones that return or update indices `index`.

-Name functions that return or update booleans `is`.
+Name ones that return or update booleans `is`.

-Name functions that return or update times `time`.
+Name ones that return or update times `time`.

-Name functions that return or update symbols `symbol`.
+Name ones that return or update symbols `symbol`.

-Name functions that return or update strings `string`.
+Name ones that return or update strings `string`.

-Name functions that return or update paths `path`.
+Name ones that return or update paths `path`.

-Name functions that return or update colors `color`.
+Name ones that return or update colors `color`.

-Name functions that return or update pairs `pair`.
+Name ones that return or update pairs `pair`.

-Name functions that return or update something else `make` or `update!`, respectively.
+Name ones that return or update something else `make` or `update!`, respectively.

-Name functions that read `read`.
+Name ones that read `read`.

-Name functions that log `log`.
+Name ones that log `log`.

-Name functions that write `write`.
+Name ones that write `write`.